 | Health and Lifestyle

-With the nation on lockdown due to Covid-19, it's important to make the most of any outdoor space you have.
+With the nation in and out of lockdown due to Covid-19, it's important to make the most of any outdoor space you have.
 Nature, thankfully, can have a positive effect on wellbeing.

 Whether you plant bulbs, prune shrubs or do some windowsill gardening, engaging with the natural world may help you to feel better.
 With plenty of time on our hands at home, why not put your green fingers to work?